 Temperature=c(35, 36, 37, 38, 32, 30, 31, 34))

-As the output shows 0.266023 correlation between Pressure1 and Pressure2 columns of data frame.
+function calculates the correlation coefficient between the columns of the data frame.

 # Create data frame